Bookkeep max_event_size_bytes to reflect different fragment sizes from different fragment generators

 Concerning the assertion failure that would occur if DAQInterface couldn't find "buffer_count" in the FHiCL document: rather than saying, e.g., "(the 'buffer_count' parameter needs to be added to the EventBuilderMain configuration document)", I'd suggest something like "DAQInterface code needs to be changed to reflect that buffer_count is apparently no longer required in EventBuilderMain configuration document"

-#6 Updated by John Freeman about 1 year ago
+#6 Updated by John Freeman over 2 years ago

 Made some changes with commit db91da6a8bcf43ee6ec5da65ed35d62649ab3e1e; I'll reprint the commit comments here: